cj-powell/cj-powell/README.md

 # bio

 Welcome, and thank you for stopping by my "hub"!
 I'm affectionately known as CJ, and daily, I work to work with data (location data, traffic data, demongraphic data, sales data, etc.) to solve problems.
-I make complex data problems simple for organizations and communities, and with this brings clarity to ambiguity.
+I am highly skilled at making complex problems (given the scale, resources available, and overall scope) feasible for organizations and communities to address.
+My efforts bring clarity to ambiguity and they foster the intentionality neccessary for organizations to not only strive to achive their missions, but actualize the desired outcomes they are seeking.

 Background

 I have over 10 years of experience in public administration.
 Previosly, I worked at ATD for several years where I was promoted to Assistant Director of the Data, Technology and Analytics team.
 Before that time, I worked in administration and data management at nationally and internationally recognized organizations such as Save the Children, Urban Alliance, and the United States Census Bureau.

+I've worked on a bunch of different teams and projects, for both the public and pr including in  marketing and univeristy research:

 I've worked on a bunch of different teams and projects, for both the public and pr including in  marketing and univeristy research: